Previous chapter | Index | Next chapter

 Jiang Yanli nodded as if she had expected it.
 She whistled at the dog to order it to follow and turned around, Zidian catching light on her hand like a gem.
 “Come now,” she called to her son.
 “We’ll sleep in the village.”

 “It’s not fair!”

 “If your uncle heard you speak like this, he would scold you, you know.
 Do not think I won’t just because Lianfang-Zun likes to spoil you rotten.”

-Jin Ling moaned and grumbled loudly enough to awaken all the dead in those woods.
-He followed her with dragging feet, the peony sewn at the back of his uniform flickering under lights and shadows.
+Jin Ling moaned and grumbled loudly enough that Wei Wuxian would not have been surprised to see all the dead of the woods awaken.
+The boy followed her with dragging feet, the peony sewn at the back of his uniform flickering under lights and shadows.

 Only when they were gone did Wei Wuxian relax.
-Only then did he allow himself a short, empty laugh, rubbing a clammy hand over his face.
+He allowed himself a short, empty laugh, rubbing a clammy hand over his face.

 “Wei Ying,” Lan Wangji said.

 “I’m fine.”
 The words ached as they pushed past his lips, but they were not a lie.
 Not fully.
 “I was surprised, that’s all.
 I never thought we would meet so many acquaintances in one day.”